akapulko20/Tiny-Compass-Watch/README.md

   **Uploading Program**

   All instructions can be found on [Mega Tiny Time Watch](http://www.technoblogy.com/show?2OKF) page.
-The only difference is the code size.
-ATtiny814 and ATtiny1614 are suitable for the [Tiny Compass Watch](https://github.com/akapulko20/Tiny-Compass-Watch/blob/main/CompassWatch.ino) program.
+However, there are a few differences.
+The first one is the code size: ATtiny814 and ATtiny1614 are suitable for the [Tiny Compass Watch](https://github.com/akapulko20/Tiny-Compass-Watch/blob/main/CompassWatch.ino) program.
+The second one - supply voltage range of 2.4 – 3.6V for the MPU-9250.
+'Do not power an assembled board via 5V supply!'
 [Gerber files](https://github.com/akapulko20/Tiny-Compass-Watch/raw/main/Gerber_Tiny_Compass_Watch%20.zip) for PCB fabrication attached.